Play Live Radio

 /

-Purple martins begin roosting together in early summer to be en route to South America, where they live during the winter.
+Purple martins begin roosting together in early summer before heading to South America where they live during winter.

 For more than a decade now, the purple-sheened songbirds’ extraordinary aerial behavior is celebrated with annual Purple Martin Parties hosted by Travis Audubon.